Makes 1 large cake

 2. In a bowl, whisk the flour, baking powder, baking soda, and salt to blend them.

-3. In an electric mixer at medium speed, beat the butter for 3 minutes.
-Add the granulated sugar in 3 additions, beating for 1 minute after each.
-Beat in the vanilla seeds, then the eggs and extra yolk, one at a time, followed by the vanilla.
+4. In an electric mixer at medium speed, beat the butter for 3 minutes.
+Add the brown sugar in 2 additions, beating for 1 minute after each.
+Add the granulated sugar and beat 1 minute more.
+Beat in the eggs, one at a time, mixing only until incorporated.
+Blend in the vanilla.

-4. With the mixer set on its lowest speed, add the flour mixture in 3 additions, alternating with the buttermilk, beginning and ending with flour.
+5. With the mixer set on its lowest speed, add the flour mixture in 3 additions alternately with the buttermilk, beginning and ending with flour.
 With a rubber spatula, scrape down the sides of the bowl often.